 Spinal health and the sun.
 Winter can be taxing on both our mental and physical strength.
 We have to cope with dark days, dropping temperatures, and biting winds.
 But don’t worry, we have good news.
-There are ways to assist in boosting your immune system as well as fighting your seasonal affective disorder during the months of flu, darkness, and general down-trodden spirits.
+There are ways to assist in boosting your immune system as well as fighting your seasonal affective disorder during the months of never-ending colds, darkness, and general down-trodden spirits.
 And that is to make sure your Vitamin D levels are up to par.

-Vitamin D, known as the “sunshine vitamin,” is essential to maintaining our health and immune systems.
+Vitamin D, known as the “sunshine vitamin,” is crucial.
+It’s essential to maintaining our health and immune systems.
 The main way many of us get an ample amount of Vitamin D is from the sun.
 Studies have shown that vitamin D deficiencies can lead to a slew of health problems and contribute to chronic disorders.
 These chronic disorders include osteoporosis, depression, obesity, diabetes, and hypertension.
 You want to try to maintain your Vitamin D levels, especially if you’re living in the greater Pittsburgh area during the winter months.
 Read about the various ways your spinal health and the sun can help your health below!

 Spinal Health and the Sun: Get Sun While You Can

 During winter, many of us trade our active, outdoor lifestyles for a date with heavy blankets and Netflix.
 And for many of us, the sun is only out during the middle of the day during work hours.
 So how is it possible to snatch some of those important rays in the winter, especially when the sun isn’t as strong and it’s freezing outside?